RGreinacher/SleepServer/README.md

 SleepServer is available under the MIT license.
 See the LICENSE file for more info.

 *[Thanks [Tom](https://github.com/TomKnig) for the insiration of this last passage.]*

-***

-# ToDos:
-- do volume changes based on the current volume, not relative to 100%
-- test system access
-- fix bug with daemon & port
-- test verbose option
-- go through the API definition and check if everything is implemented